mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 * Configuration Action: A comment indicating the required manual action for the property.

 #### Comments Used in Configuration Action:
-The "Configuration Action" column includes comments that guide developers on how to handle specific combinations of properties during updates.
+The "Configuration Action" column includes comments that guide users on how to handle specific combinations of properties during updates.
 The following comments are used in the file:

 #### 1. update-if-old-value-takes-priority: